-January 4, 2015 ©2015 Scott L. Engle
+December 13, 2020 ©2020 Scott L. Engle

-Matthew 2:1-18 (Common English Bible)
+Matthew 2:1-12 (NRSV)

-After Jesus was born in Bethlehem in the territory of Judea during the rule of King Herod, magi came from the east to Jerusalem.
-They asked, "Where is the newborn king of the Jews?
-We've seen his star in the east, and we've come to honor him."

-When King Herod heard this, he was troubled, and everyone in Jerusalem was troubled with him.
-He gathered all the chief priests and the legal experts and asked them where the Christ was to be born.
-They said, "In Bethlehem of Judea, for this is what the prophet wrote:
+In the time of King Herod, after Jesus was born in Bethlehem of Judea, wise men from the East came to Jerusalem, 2 asking, "Where is the child who has been born king of the Jews?
+For we observed his star at its rising, and have come to pay him homage."
+3 When King Herod heard this, he was frightened, and all Jerusalem with him; 4 and calling together all the chief priests and scribes of the people, he inquired of them where the Messiah was to be born.
+5 They told him, "In Bethlehem of Judea; for so it has been written by the prophet:

-You, Bethlehem, land of Judah, by no means are you least among the rulers of Judah, because from you will come one who governs, who will shepherd my people Israel."
+'And you, Bethlehem, in the land of Judah, are by no means least among the rulers of Judah; for from you shall come a ruler who is to shepherd my people Israel.'"

-Then Herod secretly called for the magi and found out from them the time when the star had first appeared.
-He sent them to Bethlehem, saying, "Go and search carefully for the child.
-When you've found him, report to me so that I too may go and honor him."
-When they heard the king, they went; and look, the star they had seen in the east went ahead of them until it stood over the place where the child was.
-When they saw the star, they were filled with joy.
-They entered the house and saw the child with Mary his mother.
-Falling to their knees, they honored him.
-Then they opened their treasure chests and presented him with gifts of gold, frankincense, and myrrh.
-Because they were warned in a dream not to return to Herod, they went back to their own country by another route.
+7Then Herod secretly called for the wise men and learned from them the exact time when the star had appeared.
+8Then he sent them to Bethlehem, saying, "Go and search diligently for the child; and when you have found him, bring me word so that I may also go and pay him homage."
+9When they had heard the king, they set out; and there, ahead of them, went the star that they had seen at its rising, until it stopped over the place where the child was.
+10When they saw that the star had stopped, they were overwhelmed with joy.
+11On entering the house, they saw the child with Mary his mother; and they knelt down and paid him homage.
+Then, opening their treasure chests, they offered him gifts of gold, frankincense, and myrrh.
+12And having been warned in a dream not to return to Herod, they left for their own country by another road.